- Pets and Animals»

 Custard: last night I noticed this ewe 'Not so Bad' being a bit out of the ordinary, just standing there, staring at nothing, walking, returning to the same spot as before.
 Most of the time that's an indication that something is going on inside.
 I took a peek at 3.00am, but she was just laying and ruminating, so I went to bed.
 This morning she was the same, hopping from one leg to the other, staring, gnashing her teeth.

-When an ewe is giving birth for the first time, it always takes a bit longer to open the way out.
+When a ewe is giving birth for the first time, it always takes a bit longer to open the way out.
 About one hour ago, the first was born, nice lamb, color is mixed brown with a touch of wild color.
 At first the ewe didn't know what to do with that thing that had fallen out of her and I stood there, keeping my fingers crossed.
 After a while she went to the lamb and started licking her and I said: 'Good girl, that how you should do it'.
 Little by little the ewe got more fanatic in licking and reacting towards the lamb, with her funny noises and I had good hopes.
 It might not seem a spectacular color to you, but I'm glad with this little girl, the wild color is not much around anymore.
 Custard is the twin sister of EverydayMiracle.

 PS: Mom got her name 'Not so Bad', because she hadn't passed the first breed inspection last year and I actually had bought her to sell her meat to a customer.
 But I miscalculated and I had one customer less then I thought and as this ewe had developed this last year not as bad as I thought she would when I inspected her last year, I decided to put her in with the ram, because I liked her really dark brown color.
-So that's how she got her name: she's not so bad as I thought she would be and I'll put her up for another inspection this year.
+So that's how she got her name: she's not as bad as I thought she would be and I'll put her up for another inspection this year.
 She's not the most typical for the old breed, but she's ok.

 Update September 30: